sevensolutions/nomad-iis/website/docs/features/filesystem-isolation.md

 # 🛡 Filesystem Isolation

 Because there is no `chroot` on Windows, filesystem isolation is only handled via permissions.
 For every AppPool, IIS creates a dedicated AppPool Service Account which is only allowed to access it's own directories.
-See commits of [GH-5](https://github.com/sevensolutions/nomad-iis/issues/5) for details.

 Given a job spec with two tasks, the following table depicts the permissions for each AppPool *task1* and *task2* inside the [allocation directory](https://developer.hashicorp.com/nomad/docs/concepts/filesystem).